smallerprojects/nonmake/README.md

 https://github.com/ksnip/ksnip

-Running cmake already points out a serious problem with using cmake and maintaining older projects, the following warning was shown:
+Running cmake already points out a serious problem with using cmake and maintaining long term projects, the following warning was shown:

 Compatibility with CMake < 3.10 will be removed from a future version of CMake.